All Episodes

 And that means Trump has to win it because there's no way Cruz is going to.

-So the biggest thing the Cruz people have to fight the perception that it's over, which will be the reporting starting late Tuesday night and all day into Wednesday.
+So the biggest thing the Cruz people have is to fight the perception that it's over, which will be the reporting starting late Tuesday night and all day into Wednesday.

-So this is going to be a big week for them to get through.
+So this is going to be a big week for them to get through because it will not be over.

-They both they both have the same interest there.
+And with both Trump and Cruz rescheduling events to go into Ohio, they both have the same interest there.

 Kasich losing.

-Marco won was Wyoming.
+Marco one way was Wyoming.

-It was well, I mean no, no, I mentioned Wyoming.
+No, no, I mentioned Wyoming.

 What's the second one?